Policy Priorities and Campaigns

 Primary Policy Priorities

-- Credit reporting: Building consumer safeguards in the new mandatory credit reporting regime
+- Credit reporting: Strong consumer and privacy protections built into the credit reporting regime

 Secondary Policy Priorities